The Long Toledo War (1835 - 1973) Became a Michigan-Ohio Football Rivalry

-Early Midwest Civil War
+An American Midwest Civil War

-The Last Site Of the Toledo War, 1973
+The Last Site of the Toledo War, 1973

-Many American Wars Happened In The 1800s
+One of Many American Wars of the 1800s

 Many people become confused, believing that the Star Spangled Banner was composed during the American Revolution, instead of during the War of 1812 - 1814.
 This is understandable, since the number of American wars in the 19th century cause a lot of confusing about things other than songs.